Miriam Dworkin Waddington

 Salome Gluecksohn Waelsch

-Salome Gluecksohn Waelsch combined these two sciences to form a new discipline, developmental genetics, a science that investigates the genetic mechanisms of development.
-For over sixty years, Waelsch has made fundamental discoveries in mammalian development and cancer research.
-In 1993, she received the National Medal of Science from President Bill Clinton.
+Salome Gluecksohn Waelsch combined embryology and genetics to form a new discipline, developmental genetics, a science that investigates the genetic mechanisms of development.
+For over sixty years, Waelsch made fundamental discoveries in mammalian development and cancer research.

 Lillian D. Wald